NLAFET/block_cimmino/doc/source/algorithm.rst

           \label{something}
     \end{eqnarray*}

-The iteration matrix for block Cimmino method is :math:`H = I - Q`, which corresponds to a sum of projectors :math:`H = \omega
+The iteration matrix for the block Cimmino method is :math:`H = I - Q`, which corresponds to a sum of projectors :math:`H = \omega
 \sum_{i=1}^p{\mathcal{P}_{\mathcal{R}(A_i^T)}}`.
 It is thus symmetric and positive definite and so we can solve